-True; if the right-most blob is erased then it would resemble a cross with six blobs.
+True; if the right-most blob was erased then it would resemble a cross with six blobs.

-True; if the blobs are replaced by steel girders then it would resemble a crane.
+True; if the blobs were replaced by steel girders then it would resemble a crane.

 But it is not made of steel girders; it is not a crane.
 It does not have six blobs; it is not a Christian cross.

 The Xross logo is found on devices that use display screens, which are compatible with Sony's XrossMediaBar (XMB) graphical user interface (GUI).
 This GUI typically displays icons arranged horizontally across the screen.
-Just as we are familiar with drop-down menus (as used by the web page you are looking at now), XMB displays a vertical arrangement of icons when the user selects any of the horizontal icons.
+Just as we are familiar with drop-down menus on webpages, XMB displays a vertical arrangement of icons when the user selects any of the horizontal icons.

 This is currently (as of 2011) the default interface for some of the latest Sony PlayStation devices, TVs, cameras, phones, laptop PCs, etc.